iterative/dvc.org/content/docs/command-reference/exp/run.md

 To do so, first mark stage `outs` with `checkpoint: true` in `dvc.yaml`.
-Having at least a checkpoint <abbr>output</abbr> is needed so that the experiment can later restart based on that output's last <abbr>cached</abbr> state.
+Having at least a checkpoint <abbr>output</abbr> is needed so that the experiment can later continue from that output's last <abbr>cached</abbr> state.

 ⚠️ Using the `checkpoint` field in `dvc.yaml` is only compatibly with `dvc exp run`, `dvc repro` will abort if any stage contains it.

-Then, in the corresponding code, either call the `dvc.api.make_checkpoint()` function (Python), or write a signal file (any programming language) following the same steps as `make_checkpoint()` — please refer to that reference for details.
+Then, in your code either call the `dvc.api.make_checkpoint()` function (Python), or write a signal file (any programming language) following the same steps as `make_checkpoint()` — please refer to its reference for details.

-Once this is setup, you can use `dvc exp run` to begin the experiment.
-When the process finishes or gets interrupted (e.g. with Ctrl + `C`), DVC will [apply](/doc/command-reference/exp/apply) the last checkpoint to the
-<abbr>workspace</abbr> (overwriting any further changes done by the stage).
+You can now use `dvc exp run` to begin the experiment.
+This removes any `checkpoint` outputs before running the experiment (regardless of whether they have cached versions).
+When the process finishes or gets interrupted (e.g. with Ctrl + `C`), DVC will [apply](/doc/command-reference/exp/apply) the last checkpoint to the <abbr>workspace</abbr> (overwriting any further changes done by the stage).

-`dvc exp run` again will continue from this point (useful for interrupted runs).
-Use `--reset` to reset (remove) any existing `checkpoint` outputs in your workspace before running the experiment.
-Note that `--reset` overrides any existing `dvc.lock` entries for `checkpoint` outputs.
-Alternatively, you can use `--rev` to continue from a specific (previous) checkpoint.

-Note that `dvc exp show` displays checkpoints with a special branching format.
+`dvc exp run` again will continue from this point.
+You can add a `--rev` to continue from a previous checkpoint instead (they can be listed with `dvc exp show`).
+Or use `--reset` to start over (removes `checkpoint` outputs before the run, like the first run of this experiment) — useful for re-training ML models, for example.

 <details>